 - Suspected or potential suicidal risks,

-- Suspected or potential homicides, violence or life endangering
+- Suspected or potential homicides, violence or life endangering situations, and

 - Other issues identified by the CO/OIC as reportable.